JeremyBois/Tefnout/README.md

   - header and source files should be in the same folder
   - folder are split based on themes / purposes
   - avoid `#pragma once` (not supported on every compilers)
+  - Naming convention
     - only upper case for macro
-  - camelCase for variables
+    - camelCase for variables like `variableName`
-    - `variableName`
-  - pascalCase for type (structs, classes, ...)
+    - pascalCase for type (structs, classes, ...) like `TypeName`
-    - `TypeName`
+    - prefix with `s_` static members like `s_StaticAttribute`

 `clangd` is used to run the clang formatter (see `.clang-format`)